-a.
-The student who withdrew for personal or medical reasons, or was dismissed due to insufficient academic achievement, but was in good standing and had met all financial obligations to the program and the college may be considered for re-entry into the program.
-Re-admission to the DMS program will be considered on seat availability and a first come - first serve basis should more than one applicant apply.
+1. The student who withdrew for personal or medical reasons, or was dismissed due to insufficient academic achievement, but is in good standing and had met all financial obligations to the program and the college may be considered for re-admission into the program.
+Students who were dismissed or withdrawn from the program due to disciplinary issues and/or code of conduct violations and are not in good standing with the college are not eligible for re-admission.
+Re-admission to the radiography program will be considered on seat availability and a first come - first serve basis should more than one applicant apply.
+If no seat is available in the next cohort, the student must re-apply to the program from the beginning of the application process.